-Торіс Summary Further Information Dividends NAB CPS are scheduled to pay quarterly, floating rate Dividends in arrears in cash until all NAB CPS are Converted, Redeemed or Written Off.
-Section 2.1 The Dividend Rate is calculated in accordance with the following formula: Dividend Rate = (Bank Bill Rate + Margin) $\times (1 - Tax Rate)$ Where: Margin is 3.20% as determined under the Bookbuild; and Tax Rate is the Australian corporate tax rate applicable to the franking account of NAB on the relevant Dividend Payment Date.
-A Dividend will only be paid if: The Directors resolve to pay it; andA Payment Condition does not exist on the Dividend Payment Date.
+Topic Summary Further Information Dividends NAB CPS II are scheduled to pay quarterly, floating rate Dividends in arrears in cash until all NAB CPS II are Converted, Redeemed or Written Off.
+Section 2.1 The Dividend Rate is calculated in accordance with the following formula: Dividend Rate = (Bank Bill Rate + Margin) × (1 - Tax Rate) Where: Tax Rate is the Australian corporate tax rate applicable to the franking account of NAB on the relevant Dividend Payment Date.
+A Dividend will only be paid if: The Directors resolve to pay it; and A Payment Condition does not exist on the Dividend Payment Date.
 This means a Dividend may not be paid.
-The Dividend Payment Dates are 20 March, 20 June, 20 September and 20 December.
-The first Dividend is expected to be paid on 20 June 2013.
-Dividends paid on NAB CPS are expected to be fully franked.
+The Dividend Payment Dates are 17 March, 17 June, 17 September and 17 December.
+The first Dividend is expected to be paid on 17 March 2014.
+Dividends paid on NAB CPS II are expected to be fully franked.
 However, Holders should be aware that franking is not guaranteed.
 Dividends are non-cumulative, which means that unpaid Dividends do not add up or accumulate.
 Holders will not have any right to compensation if NAB does not pay Dividends.
 Failure to pay a Dividend when scheduled will not constitute an event of default.
-If a Dividend is not paid in full on a Dividend Payment Date, subject to certain exceptions NAB cannot declare, determine to pay, or pay dividends on its Ordinary Shares, or buy-back or reduce capital on any Ordinary Shares, until the next Dividend Payment Date (unless the Dividend is paid in full within 3 Business Days).
-Mandatory Conversion on Mandatory Conversion Date On the first to occur of 22 March 2021, and the first Dividend Payment Date after that date on which the Mandatory Conversion Conditions are satisfied, NAB must Convert all (but not some) NAB CPS on issue at that date into Ordinary Shares.
+If a Dividend is not paid in full on a Dividend Payment Date, subject to certain exceptions NAB cannot declare, determine to pay, or pay dividends on its Ordinary Shares, or buy-back or reduce capital on any of its Ordinary Shares, until the next Dividend Payment Date (unless the Dividend is paid in full within 3 Business Days of the relevant Dividend Payment Date).
+Mandatory Conversion on Mandatory Conversion Date On the first to occur of 19 December 2022, and the first Dividend Payment Date after that date on which the Mandatory Conversion Conditions are satisfied, NAB must Convert all (but not some) NAB CPS II on issue at that date into Ordinary Shares.
 Section 2.3 Details of the Mandatory Conversion Conditions are set out in Section 2.3 of this Prospectus and the Terms.